 Several different start times were examined to determine if the initial state from the POE affected the results.
-The results were different for the short term, but quickly matched the original results.
+The results were different for the short term, but quickly matched the preceding graphs.
 The following figure shows start times of 21:00, 21:20, and 21:40 UTC.
-Because the data starts at different times, the data is actually displaced, but the figure shows all three times beginning at the initial time for easier comparison.
-The general trend was the same, but especially in the 2 hour interval, the shapes were quite different.
-Past 1 day though, the results were essentially the same.
+Because the data starts at different times, the data is displaced, making it easier to see any trends.
+The general trend was the same, but especially in the 2 hour interval, the shape was quite different.
+Past 1 day, the results were essentially the same.